 An IP (Internet Protocol) address is a unique numerical label assigned that identifies each device connected to a computer network.
-This can also tell where someone is from and if someone you are talking to is lying, which is why it is important to know how to find someone’s IP address on Instagram.
+This can also tell where someone is from and if someone you are talking to is lying, which is why we want to teach you how to find someone’s IP address on Instagram.
 However, there is no real way to find an IP address through Instagram so we have alternate ways you can find someone’s IP address instead!

 The internet is an intricate part of our daily life and an extension of our physical world.
 We sometimes forget that our online existence predisposes our online identity or in other words our IP address.
 When we post on social media networks such as Facebook, Twitter, do banking transactions, shop, etc.; it all becomes part of our permanent record.
 You are never really anonymous online.

 Why Would You Want to Find Someone’s IP Address?